-When we come together, we are to edify one another, we word edify means to build and or strengthen (Vine another (edifying, DF) in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord" (Col. 3:16).
+When we come together, we are to edify one another.
+The word edify means to build and or strengthen (Vine 18).
+As it is used in the Bible, it refers to "... promoting the spiritual growth and development of character of believers, by teaching or by example" (Vine 18).
+There are three basic ways in which we edify one another.
+The first is through worship: "Let the word of Christ dwell in you richly in all wisdom; teaching and admonishing one another (edifying, DF) in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord" (Col. 3:16).
 The second way is by teaching as Paul did to the Ephesians: "And now, brethren, I commend you to God, and to the word of his grace, which is able to build you up, and to give you an inheritance among all them which are sanctified" (Acts 20:32).
 The third way to edify is by words of encouragement as were offered from Paul to Timothy: "I exhort therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men" (1 Tim.
 2:1).
 Surely, we could treat one another better by edifying more often.